AGProjects/sylkrtc.js/API.md

   The `error` can be null
 * **syncConversations**: emitted when the syncConversations function has results.
 A single argument is provided: a list of `Message` objects.
 Each `Message` has same fields as a normal message.
-There are some 'special' content types used for replication events:
+There are some 'special' content types, they are used for replication events:
-    * message/imdn: the content field will contain the message_id,
+    * message/imdn: content will contain the message_id,
       message_timestamp and state for the disposition change.
-    * application/sylk-message-remove: the content will contain the contact and message_id fields for the message that needs to be removed.
+    * application/sylk-message-remove: content will contain the contact and message_id fields for the message that needs to be removed.
-    * application/sylk-conversation-remove: the contact/content will contain the uri of the contact that needs to be removed.
+    * application/sylk-conversation-remove: content will contain the uri of the contact that needs to be removed.

 Events emitted for message synchronisation between devices with the same account: